Once arrested, what happens next in my Butte County DUI?

 4. Professional Licensing Board.
 If working as a Nurse, Counselor, Truck Driver, or even Audiologist!
 You may receive a disciplinary review of your license.

 IMPORTANT: DMV will automatically suspend your license unless you take action immediately!!
-Request an administrative hearing with DMV.
+Request an administrative hearing with DMV to keep a temporary license.
 This hearing must be requested within 10 days of the citation issuance.
 Our law office will contact DMV for you if you are our client.

-If you are a College Student, and play on a sports team, or simply attending a local college, there can be an issue with this case and the college.
-Many teams have a policy regarding a criminal arrest and your standing on a team.
-This is typically because the college wants to keep a good reputation with the community and wants their players to be good role models to the community.
+· If you are a College Student, play on a sports team, or simply attend a local college, there can be an issue with this type of case and the college.
+Many teams have a policy regarding a criminal arrest and your ability to stay on a team.
+This is typically because the college wants to keep a good reputation with the community and wants its’ players to be good role models to the community.
 We will talk with your coach and work with the school to assist in keeping you in good standing.
 If you attend college, make sure you keep up on emails to see if the college has called you to a disciplinary hearing.

-If you have a Professional License, make sure your current address is filed with your professional licensing Board.
+· If you have a Professional License, make sure your current address is filed with your professional licensing Board.
 You do NOT want that agency to send a letter to an old address.
-A professional license that can be be put into disciplinary action includes nurses, doctors, dentists, EMT, paramedic, audiologist, school teacher, coach, and other professions.
+Professional licenses that can be put into disciplinary action includes nurses, doctors, dentists, EMT, paramedic, audiologist, school teacher, coach, and other professions.
 The issue regarding licensing is if the DUI has some sort of connection to your work.
 This is an issue of disobeying the law and putting the community at risk.
 We will send a letter of response to the licensing board and refer you to an Administrative Law attorney should the case go to an administrative hearing.

 1. Investigation by Defense